firebelly/grav-brandguide/user/pages/02.brand-position/_03brand-values/default.md

 ### smart design without sacrifice

 No limits, no waste, no compromise.
-Design by the square to create the rug that fits your space, reflects your taste and stands up to your life.
+Design by the square to create the rug that fits your space, reflects your taste, and stands up to your life.

 ### creativity with a conscience